HSBNE/manual.hsbne.org/docs/howwework/constitution.md

 ## Mandates of the Association

+1. When the association or part thereof passes a vote, the item becomes referrred to as a Mandate.
-1. A Mandate is an action to be taken by the Association, OU or MU as passed by vote.
+2. A Mandate is an action to be taken by the Association, OU or MU.
-2. The list of current mandates must be maintained by the Association, OU or MU.
+3. The list of current mandates must be maintained by the Association, OU or MU.
-3. Mandates have default expiration of 3 month, unless voted otherwise.
+4. Mandates have default expiration of 3 month, unless voted otherwise.
-4. Mandates are current until expired or voted to be abandoned.
+5. Mandates are current until expired or voted to be abandoned.

 ## Resolutions of the Association